Ei3-kw/MATH3202/a2/doc/B/tealCowDairy.md

 - Assuming each processing facility has a single tanker, the optimal strategy requires that each tanker is operational for an average of 10.12 hours per day.

 ## Communication 7
 In response to your seventh communication, we revised our model to incorporate a fleet of 5 tankers for each processing facility.
-Considering restrictions on the maximum number of operational hours per day for each tanker and the important factor of maintenance costs, the revised optiminal strategy results in a minimum cost of collections of $6680.
-This is an increase from the previous estimate, but this is to be expected as additional costs have been introduced in order to account for operational restrictions vital to health and safety of tanker drivers.
+Considering restrictions on the maximum number of operational hours per day for each tanker (10 hours) and the important factor of daily maintenance costs for each operational tanker in the fleet, the revised optiminal strategy results in a minimum cost of collections of $6680.
+This is an increase from the previous estimate, but this is to be expected as additional costs have been introduced in order to account for operational restrictions vital to ensure the health and safety of tanker drivers.

 Broken down by processing facility, the revised optimal strategy for the cost of collections is as follows: